mcomerford/qbit-quick/README.md

 qbit-quick is a library of functions for qBittorrent to help with manging torrents.
 The primary function was initially to ensure you are one of the first in a swarm when a new torrent becomes available, although it's expanded to provide other useful functions as well now.\
+One of the main features is that it can be run in server mode.
+This is especially useful if you want to run it in a docker container, allowing other apps to interact with via HTTP calls.
 **NOTE:** I wrote this script to work with torrentleech.
 There's no reason it shouldn't work with other trackers, but it's not been tested with them.